 CBD, or cannabidiol, is a non-euphoric chemical that won't make you feel “high” and may even help counteract some of the negative effects of THC when used together.
 Research has revealed that CBD has analgesic and anti-inflammatory properties, making it an effective treatment for pain-related ailments such as arthritis.
 Most people with cases of arthritis using CBD strains reported progressive pain relief.
-Some studies suggest that cannabidiol (CBD) oil may help alleviate arthritis pain, improve sleep and reduce anxiety.
+Additionally, studies have shown that specific Cannabis strains for anxiety, containing cannabidiol (CBD), may also help alleviate arthritis pain, improve sleep and reduce anxiety.

 CBD oil contains extracts from cannabis plants and is used by some to relieve pain associated with chronic conditions, such as arthritis.
 A good choice for people with arthritis is Cannatonic, a cannabis strain with a high CBD content and a low content of THC.
 This strain has been shown to be effective in reducing inflammation and pain, providing physical and mental relief.
 The cannabis plant contains more than 540 chemicals, including more than 100 active chemicals known as cannabinoids.